Harold M. Weintraub: Research achievements

 During his abbreviated career, Weintraub was the author of more than 130 scientific articles, most of which were in top-tier, peer-reviewed journals, including the "Big 3" basic science journals: Cell, Science, and Nature.
 Weintraub was a member of the National Academy of Sciences, and served as editorial advisor for numerous journals.

-Weintraub spent approximately a year at the Medical Research Council in Cambridge, England, doing a postdoctoral fellowship in the laboratories of Sydney Brenner and Francis Crick.
+Weintraub spent approximately a year at the Medical Research Council Laboratory of Molecular Biology in Cambridge, England, doing a postdoctoral fellowship in the laboratories of Sydney Brenner and Francis Crick.
 There, his studies of the nucleosome — a basic unit of DNA packaging — showed that its structure was altered when genes were actively transcribed.
 Weintraub returned to the United States, and between the years 1973–1977 was an assistant professor at Princeton University.
 His research at Princeton, which would continue during his years in Seattle, applied enzymatic and traditional biochemical isolation/separation techniques to clarify the relationship between the physical structure of genes and their expression (the process by which DNA is transcribed into messenger RNA, and eventually into Protein.)
 Another avenue of research in Weintraub's lab studied the effects of oncoviruses on cellular gene expression.

 In 1978, Weintraub joined the Fred Hutchinson Cancer Research Center (FHCRC), established in 1971 as an independent affiliate of the University of Washington (UW), Seattle.
 He was a founding member of the Basic Sciences Division, and professor of genetics at UW.
 As described in an essay by Marc Kirschner, one of his former colleagues at Princeton, "When most of us left [Princeton] in the late 1970s, Hal, typically concerned more with research opportunity than with glamour, went to a young research institution where the practice of science would be paramount."
 Weintraub remained at "the Hutch" (the nickname for FHCRC) until his death in 1995.
 In addition, from 1990 to 1995 Weintraub was a Howard Hughes Medical Institute Investigator.